royalgraphx/DarwinKVM/docs/docs/02-HostPreparations/04-Networking.md

 sudo virsh net-start default
 ```

-## Alternative Networking
+## Advanced Bridged Networking

-If you are looking for more advanced Virtual Machine networking, such as to achieve broader network access, you can check out the <a href="../../writeups/05-Bridge/index/">Bridge Networking</a> write-up for more information!
+If you are looking for more advanced Virtual Machine networking, such as to achieve broader network access, faster speeds and more stable performance, it is highly recommended you check out the <a href="../../writeups/05-Bridge/index/">Bridge Networking</a> write-up for more information and tutorial for set up!
+I understand many may not want to, or simply cannot because they're not on ethernet so I include the original default network instructions, but I personally do this every time I set up Linux.

 ## You can now continue to the next <a href="05-Libvirtd.html">page</a>.